DavidHe1127/Mr.He_HandBook/System,Cloud/docker.md

 ### Data Persistence
 Volume is independent of container lifecycle.
 This means data stored in volume will not be gone when the running container stopped or deleted.

+Volume can also be shared among different containers.
+Data in volume will be mirrored across to mounting directory inside the container.

 3 ways:

 * Volumes - stored in `/var/lib/docker/volumes/` managed by Docker.
 Non-docker processes should not modify it.
 The best option.